 Cosmic Forever

-This Cosmic Ray Detector was designed and built by Robert Hart for the 2025 MOD.
-FOREVER Exhibition.
+This Cosmic Ray Moun Detector was designed and built for the 2025 MOD.
+FOREVER Exhibition

 Despite the name, “cosmic rays” are not actually rays but rather high-energy particles, primarily protons and helium nuclei created many millions to billions of years ago.
 Particles created within stars and then ejected after supernova explosions.
 Then accelerated to near the speed of light by powerful magnetic shockwaves in the wake of these cataclysmic events of supernova, binary star collisions, and the relativistic particle jets at the poles of black holes after the ruminants of stars are ripped apart in the accretion disk and eaten.